Pilates in Copenhagen

 Both yoga and Mat Pilates complement each other beautifully.
 Yoga enhances flexibility and mindfulness, while Mat Pilates focuses on core strength, alignment, and stability.
 Many of our members at Ohmyoga enjoy combining the two practices for a well-rounded routine that supports both body and mind.

-At Ohmyoga, we invite you to experience both yoga classes and Mat Pilates classes, and discover how they can bring balance, strength, and focus into your everyday life.
+At Ohmyoga Copenhagen, we invite you to experience both yoga classes and Mat Pilates classes, and discover how they can bring balance, strength, and focus into your everyday life.

 See our yoga classes here

-At Ohmyoga we practice Pilates in Copenhagen, both Mat Pilates classes and Reformer Pilates classes.
+At Ohmyoga in Copenhagen we practice Pilates, both Mat Pilates classes and Reformer Pilates classes.
 You can choose the membership that best fits your needs and check our class schedule to find the Mat Pilates class or Reformer Pilates class that’s right for you.

 Whether you’re new to Pilates or looking to deepen your practice, our Pilates classes at Ohmyoga are designed to strengthen your body, improve flexibility, and support overall well-being.